TedTschopp/tedt.org/_posts/Homepage/2010-10-21-The-Password-Challange.md

 - Includes a dictionary of the most common English words
 - Includes a dictionary of the most common passwords that have been hacked already

-description: "Check the strength of your password based on mathematical models that\
-    \ take into account the latest hacking techniques! \n"
+description: Check the strength of your password based on mathematical models that take into account the latest hacking techniques!
-seo-description: "Check the strength of your password based on mathematical models\
-    \ that take into account the latest hacking techniques! \n"
+seo-description: Check the strength of your password based on mathematical models that take into account the latest hacking techniques!

 categories: Home
 tags: